-Cozad Canal Cozad Canal began diverting Platte River water in 1894 with water rights to irrigate over 25,000 acres of land between Gothenburg and Lexington.
-In 2012, CPNRD partnered with Cozad Ditch Co. to manage the canal and to lease surface water.
-Construction began in 2013.
+Cozad Canal began diverting Platte River water in 1894 with water rights to irrigate over 25,000 acres of land between Gothenburg and Lexington.
+2012: CPNRD partnered with Cozad Ditch Company to manage the canal and to lease surface water.
+2013: Construction began.
 The massive rehabilitation was completed in three phases (2 years): 152 acres (27 miles) cleared; 21 miles graded; 13 new structures and 4 farm crossings, 6 check structures, an underdrain structure, a siphon and a county road wing wall replacement.
 The Spring Creek Wasteway Structure included: excavation of Spring Creek Channel (1,415 LF), 22 walkway modifications and extensions, and a SCADA automated monitoring system of Rubicon Gates with 4 flume gates and 7 slip meters.
 Total project cost was \$6.6 million.
-Cozad Canal has the potential to provide 6,700 AF of water savings annually.
-To date, this partnership has resulted in diversions of excess flow totaling 4,365 AF in 2011; 4,170 AF in 2015; 3,393 in 2016; and 436 AF in 2017.
-The groundwater return back to the Platte River is computed to be 1,300 AF for 2011-2018.
+The Canal has the potential to provide 6,700 AF of water savings annually.
+Diversions of excess flow total 4,365 AF in 2011; 4,170 AF in 2015; 3,393 in 2016; and 436 AF in 2017.
+Groundwater return back to the Platte River is computed to be 1,300 AF for 2011-2018.

-Thirty Mile Irrigation District Thirty Mile Canal was constructed in 1927 and dedicated in July 1928 with water rights for 15,000 acres.
-In 2012, CPNRD partnered with Thirty Mile Canal Co. for \$1.9M for half of the company's water rights, and half value of buildings and equipment.
-Construction included: replaced/installed 8 bridges, 8 check structures, 9 drop structures, 3 pipe roadway crossings, 2 pipe laterals, 4 miscellaneous structures, 5 flow measurement devices and structures, and installed rip rap.
-In 2013, the canal became Thirty Mile Irrigation District and is a political sub-division of the State of Nebraska.
-In 2014, an interlocal agreement created the CPNRD-TMID Stream Flow Enhancement Alliance.
-The agreement outlines maintenance and delivery of surface water for both irrigation and groundwater recharge.
+Thirty Mile Irrigation District

+Thirty Mile Canal was constructed in 1927 and dedicated in July 1928 with water rights for 15,000 acres.
+2012: CPNRD partnered with Thirty Mile Canal Company for \$1.9M including half of the company's water rights and half value of buildings/equipment.
+Construction included: replaced or installed 8 bridges, 8 check structures, 9 drop structures, 3 pipe roadway crossings, 2 pipe laterals, 4 miscellaneous structures, 5 flow measurement devices and structures, and installed rip rap.

+2013: The canal became Thirty Mile Irrigation District and is a political sub-division of the State of Nebraska.

+2014: An interlocal agreement created the CPNRD-TMID Stream Flow Enhancement Alliance.
+The agreement outlines maintenance/delivery of surface water for both irrigation and groundwater recharge.
 Total project cost was \$5 million.
 Thirty Mile ID provides up to 6,000 AF of water savings annually.
-To date, this partnership has resulted in diversions of excess flow totaling 35,000 AF; resulting in groundwater return of 6,000 AF back to the Platte River for 2011-2018.
-Construction of the NRD field office and a storage shop at the TMID was completed in 2021.
+Diversions of excess flow total 35,000 AF; resulting in groundwater return of 6,000 AF back to the Platte River for 2011-2018.

+2021: Construction of the NRD field office and a storage shop at the TMID was completed in 2021.
 CPNRD's resources conservationist and precision conservation specialist have offices in the new building.
-Office address: 75887 Road 414, Cozad NE 69130
+Office address: 75887 Road 414 in Cozad

-Orchard Alfalfa Canal Orchard Alfalfa Canal's water right was approved in 1898 with water rights to irrigate 4,326 acres of land.
-CPNRD and Southside Irrigation Company signed a management-lease agreement in 2012 and the construction began in 2013.
+Orchard Alfalfa Canal

+Orchard Alfalfa Canal's water right was approved in 1898 with water rights to irrigate 4,326 acres of land.
+CPNRD and Southside Irrigation Company signed a management-lease agreement in 2012; construction began in 2013.
 CPNRD assists in operations, pays half of operations and maintenance costs and receives half of the revenues.
-Phase I: replaced seven county road box culverts

-Phase II: cleared 51 acres; 60,200 LF of grading; irrigation turnout structure; replaced 13 canal structures; removed 3 farm crossings

-Phase III: diversion structure was replaced; installed slide gate with electric actuators on existing overflow structure; rip rap overflow structure for high flows.
+Phase I: replaced seven county road box culverts Phase II: cleared 51 acres; 60,200 LF of grading; irrigation turnout structure; replaced 13 canal structures; removed 3 farm crossings Phase III: diversion structure was replaced; installed slide gate with electric actuators on existing overflow structure; rip rap overflow structure for high flows.
 Total project cost \$4.7 million.
 A tour and rededication ceremony was held in August 2015.
 The canal provides up to 1,500 AF of water savings annually.
-To date, this partnership has resulted in diversions of excess flow totaling 15,000 AF; and 2,600 AF in groundwater return back to the Platte River for 2011-2018.
+Diversions of excess flow total 15,000 AF; and 2,600 AF in groundwater return back to the Platte River for 2011-2018.